Muslim .357: Plot

-1st Lt.
-Jamal Razul, a Muslim police officer based in Mindanao, is summoned to Manila by his superior, Colonel Castro, to penetrate a massive criminal syndicate.
-He settles into an apartment located in a rough neighborhood controlled by the syndicate but hides his identity from the community, aided by friendly police officers who falsely accuse him of being a wanted murderer.
-However, his landlord Dess develops a relationship with Jamal after reading his copy of the Koran and witnessing him beat up syndicate members who routinely extort her and her neighbors.
+A massive criminal syndicate with its members disguised as policemen is operating on the streets of Manila.
+To crack down on the syndicate, Police Lieutenant Colonel Luis Castro, has First Lieutenant Jamal Razul, a Muslim police officer based in Mindanao, reassigned to Manila.
+Razul settles into an apartment located in a rough neighborhood controlled by the syndicate, but hides his identity from the community.
+Meanwhile, the police have false intelligence spread out, hinting that Jamal is a wanted murderer.
+However, his landlady, Dess, develops a relationship with Jamal after reading his copy of the Koran and witnessing him beat up syndicate members who routinely extort her and her neighbors.